crisperdue/prooftoys-site/content/privacy.md

 [their privacy policy](https://matomo.org/matomo-cloud-privacy-policy/)
 in the section "Subprocessors (Matomo Cloud)".

-As far as possible, information sharing will only be under the same confidentiality conditions that apply to ourselves.
+As far as is feasible, information sharing will only be under the same confidentiality conditions that apply to ourselves.

 ### Do we use cookies and other tracking technologies?